Rosetta Stone (software): Online Subscription

+The standalone boxed version of the software no longer runs on Modern operating systems due to most browsers dropping support for Adobe Flash.
+Fortunately, Flash support can be emulated by installing an open-source browser extension called Ruffle for Chrome-based or latest Edge browsers.
+TOTALe version 4 does not launch, even with the Glash emulation, so users also need to upgrade to version 5.

 Discover Languages

 Rosetta Stone's Discover Languages is an app currently only available on Xbox One.
 It is very different from the traditional design, involving a virtual world and more of a focus on games in order to appeal more strongly to game playing audiences.
 The only languages currently supported are English and Spanish.

 Language courses

-As of October 2024, there are 28 Language Training courses offered by Rosetta.
+As of October 2024, there are 25 Language Training courses offered by Rosetta.
 Each language course requires either its own language pack, offered through CD-ROMs or downloads, or online subscription.